wp-plugins/advanced-category-column/readme.txt

 = 2.7.3 =

-more accurate and easy thumbnails in the widget; added the possibility to get unfilterd excerpt to avoid possible interferences with other plugins
+more accurate and easy thumbnails in the widget; added the possibility to get unfiltered excerpt to avoid possible interferences with other plugins

 = 2.7.4 =